-- Board.
+- (a) Board.
 The North Carolina Naturopathic Doctors Licensing Board is created.
 The Board consists of seven members serving for staggered terms.
-The initial Board members shall be appointed on or before January 1, 2012, as follows: - (1) The General Assembly, upon the recommendation of the President Pro Tempore of the Senate, shall appoint two naturopathic doctors who are licensed under this Article.
-One member shall serve a term of one year and one member shall serve a term of three years. - (2) The General Assembly, upon the recommendation of the Speaker of the House of Representatives, shall appoint two naturopathic doctors who are licensed under this Article.
-One member shall serve a term of one year and one member shall serve a term of two years. - (3) The Governor shall appoint two physicians licensed under Article 1 of Chapter 90 of the General Statutes, at least one of whom shall be involved in the practice of integrative medicine or who teaches integrative medicine at a medical school.
-Both of these members shall serve a term of three years. - The Governor shall appoint for a two-year term a public member who is not (4) a licensed health care professional and is not employed in a health care profession.
+The initial Board members shall be appointed on or before January 1, 2016, as follows: - (1) The General Assembly, upon the recommendation of the President Pro Tempore of the Senate, shall appoint two naturopathic doctors who are licensed under this Article.
+One member shall serve a term of one year, and one member shall serve a term of three years. - (2) The General Assembly, upon the recommendation of the Speaker of the House of Representatives, shall appoint two naturopathic doctors who are licensed under this Article.
+One member shall serve a term of one year, and one member shall serve a term of two years. - (3) The Governor shall appoint two physicians licensed under Article 1 of Chapter 90 of the General Statutes, at least one of whom shall be involved in the practice of integrative medicine or who teaches integrative medicine at a medical school.
+Both of these members shall serve a term of three years. - (4) The Governor shall appoint for a two-year term a public member who is not a licensed health care professional and is not employed in a health care profession.

-Upon the expiration of the terms of the initial Board members, each member is appointed for a term of three years, beginning on January 1 of each year.
-A member serves until the member's successor is appointed.
+Upon the expiration of the terms of the initial Board members, each subsequent member shall be appointed for a term of three years.
+The term of a member shall begin on January 1 of each year.
+A member shall serve until the member's successor is appointed.
+No member shall serve on the Board for more than two consecutive terms.

-- Vacancies.
-A member of the Board serves at the pleasure of the authority that appointed the member.
+- (b) Vacancies.
 A vacancy shall be filled in the same manner as the original appointment.
-An appointee to fill a vacancy shall serve the remainder of the unexpired term and until the appointee's successor has been duly appointed. - Removal.
-The Board may remove any of its members for neglect of duty, (c) incompetence, or unprofessional conduct.
-A member subject to disciplinary proceedings as a licensee is disqualified from participating in the official business of the Board until the charges have been resolved. - General Administration.
+An appointee to fill a vacancy shall serve the remainder of the unexpired term and until the appointee's successor has been duly appointed. - (c) Removal.
+The Board may remove any of its members for neglect of duty, incompetence, or unprofessional conduct.
+A member subject to disciplinary proceedings as a licensee shall be disqualified from participating in the official business of the Board until the charges have been resolved. - (d) General Administration.
 A Board member may not receive compensation but may receive reimbursement as provided in G.S.
 93B-5.
 The officers of the Board include a chair, a secretary, and any other officer deemed necessary by the Board to carry out the purposes of this Article.
 All officers shall be elected annually by the Board at its first meeting held after appointments to the Board are made.
 The Board shall hold a meeting within 45 days of the appointment of new Board members.
-All officers shall serve one-year terms and shall serve

-1 until their successors are elected and qualified.
-No person shall chair the Board for more than 2 five consecutive years.
-The Board may adopt rules governing the calling, holding, and 3 conducting of regular and special meetings.
+All officers shall serve one-year terms and shall serve until their successors are elected and qualified.
+No person shall chair the Board for more than five consecutive years.
+The Board may adopt rules governing the calling, holding, and conducting of regular and special meetings.
 A majority of Board members constitutes a quorum.